chiffa/BioFlow/dev_log.rst

 On the table:
 -------------

-DOCS: write the expected environmental variables:
-    - NEOPASS
-    - BIOFLOWHOME

-DONE: it seems that the current architecture of neo4j is having trouble with very large transaction
-    - DONE: implement the autobatching
-        - we are adding a new parameter to the nodes being processed in batch: n.processing
-        - it is cleared after a request goes through
-        - we are limiting calls by the WITH n LIMIT XXX statement
-        - where XXX is autobatching parameter
-        - and performing a batching loop in self._driver.session, but around the session .write_transaction

 TODO: rebuild and upload the project to the PyPI

-TEST: test docker deployment

-TODO: rebuild and test for human deployment

 TODO: document the need to add to the java heap of neo4j when operating the database on the human interactome knowledge.